NFDI4Energy/EFZN_rdm/README.md

 3. Do you already have some knowledge of RDM?
 Great!
 Choose individual chapters that are of interest for your field of work by clicking on the plus signs.

 A quick word on the course format.
 The course is written in [Markdown](https://de.wikipedia.org/wiki/Markdown) and implemented in [LiaScript](https://liascript.github.io/).
 In the upper right corner, you can switch between textbook mode, presentation mode and slides.
 You can have the course read aloud by clicking on the symbol at the bottom of the page in presentation mode.
-If you want to adapt the course for your use, you may do so by going on [GitHub](https://github.com/NFDI4Energy/EFZN_rdm) and opening a branch or downloading individual files.
+If you want to adapt the course for your use, you may do so by opening a branch on [GitHub](https://github.com/NFDI4Energy/EFZN_rdm) or downloading individual files.

 <iframe src="https://www.twillo.de/edu-sharing/eduservlet/render?node_id=291a02e3-2fd0-4276-b49d-37c205fe945d" width="100%" height="840" frameborder="0" allowfullscreen="allowfullscreen" title="Research Data Management in the Energy Sector"></iframe>

 ## What is Research Data Management?

 In early 2020, the COVID-19 disease, caused by the coronavirus SARS-CoV2, broke out globally, which led to the closure of many shops and businesses for quarantine reasons.
 The result, especially in the USA, was a large number of unemployed people who urgently needed money for their next rent payment, food or other expenses.
-As a consequence, the government set up a relief package for anyone who registers as unemployed - but why didn't the money get to the people?
+As a consequence, the government set up a relief package for anyone who registers as unemployed - but the money didn't get to the people.
+This was a huge problem!

-The reason for this was the overload of critical systems on which COBOL is running.
+The reason for this was that critical systems collapsed on which COBOL is running.
 COBOL is a programming language that was developed in the late 1950s to control commercial applications.
 From today's perspective, the programming language is very outdated and no longer taught in the training of programmers.
 That is why there was no personnel to take care of the systems when they collapsed.
 Unfortunately, many applications with the outdated programming language are still running in the business sector.

 Source: [FDM Thüringen: Scarytales, Licensed under CC-BY 4.0](https://forschungsdaten-thueringen.de/fdm-scarytales/articles/ueberblick.html)